flintiii/BaByBearVM/README.md

 This is the guidance to help get a Visual Bash Shell script \"tsg.sh\" from github.com to a local directory and repository.

-*S*tep by step:
+Step by step:

-Open a terminal - Copy and paste:
+Open a terminal - Copy and paste:pandoc -s README.odt -t markdown -o README.md

 1.  rm -rf main.zip tsg tsg-main
 2. Wget https://github.com/flintiii/tsg/archive/refs/heads/main.zip